zjwang11/IRVSP/README.md

 src_trace_v2.tar.gz  : for the VASP calculations with ISPIN=2.

+# ir2pw
+to compute irreducible representations of states in PW-based ab-initio packages.

+src_ir2tb_v1.tar.gz : for symmorphic crystals
+                      according to the character tables (CRTs) of point-group (PNG) symmetries.

+src_ir2tb_v2.tar.gz : for nonsymmorphic crystals
+                      according to the CRTs on the Bilbao Crystallographic Server(BCS).

 # ir2tb
 to compute irreducible representations of states in the (electronic or phononic) tight-binding Hamiltonian.